Shermern/Lesson-Bot/README.md

 # Automated Lesson Booking Bot (Bukit Batok Driving Center)

+This was a small project born from the frustration of the lack of driving lesson slots.
+This is a very simple web-scraping bot that utilizes Selenium.
+This probably won't work properly anymore due to changes to the lesson booking website for BBDC, and will require some changes.

 ## How it works:
 - The bot will login and refresh the booking page until a slot is found.
 - When a slot is found and booked, your computer will make a sound.